-Anaerobes are bacteria which are capable of living on relative or total abscence of oxygen.
+Anaerobes are bacteria which are capable of living on relative or total absence of oxygen.
 There are two types of anaerobes:

-- 1) Spore forming or Clostridial anaerobes - 2) Non-spore forming or non-clostridial anaerobes.
+1) Spore forming or Clostridial anaerobes

+2) Non-spore forming or non-clostridial anaerobes.

-Anaerobic infections are usually endogenous and are caused by tissue invasion by bacteria normally resident on the respirative body surface.
+Anaerobic infections are usually endogenous and are caused by tissue invasion by bacteria normally resident on the respective body surface.
 Anaerobic bacteria are normally present on the skin, mouth, nasopharynx and upper respiratory track, intestines and vagina.
-Anaerobic infections generally follow some precipitating factor such as Trauma, Tissue necrosis, impaired circulation Hamatoma formation or the presence of foreign bodies.
-Diabetes, malnutrition, malignary or prolong treatment with amino glycoside antibiotics may actually as a predisposing factor.
-Anaerobic infections are typically polymicrobial more than anaerobic being responsible besides anaerobic bacteria.
+Anaerobic infections generally occurs in patients with Trauma, Tissue necrosis, impaired circulation Hamatoma formation or the presence of foreign bodies.
+Diabetes, malnutrition, malignancy or prolong treatment with amino glycoside antibiotics may actually act as a predisposing factor.
+Anaerobic infections are typically polymicrobial.
 While the infection is usually localized general dissemination may occur by bacterimia.